cosmicjs/docs/docs/guides/README.md

 Cosmic makes a great [Gatsby CMS](https://www.cosmicjs.com/knowledge-base/gatsby-cms) for your Gatsby websites and apps.
 Get started adding Cosmic-powered content into your Gatsby apps using the following steps:

 ### 1. Install a new Gatsby app
-You can use the Gatsby CLI to install a new Gatsby app with included tooling.
+You can use the Gatsby CLI to install a new Gatsby app that includes tooling and configurations.
 ```bash
 npm install -g gatsby-cli
 gatsby new cosmic-gatsby-app